Select learning resources for your course

 It is important to ensure that your learning resources comply with copyright.
 If you have uploaded a PDF into your course, rather than linking to it, you may be in breach of copyright.

-- Creating a reading list through the Library’s Talis system ensures that it will be copyright compliant.
+- Creating a reading list through the Library’s Talis Aspire system ensures that it will be copyright compliant.

 - We can provide copyright advice on copyright limits for resources you use in your courses.